dapperfu/whitespace-stego/docs/RUST.md

 ## Current State Analysis

 The project currently has multiple Rust implementations with overlapping functionality but different architectures.
-This document provides a detailed breakdown of the current structure and a comprehensive plan for reorganization.
+This document provides a detailed breakdown of the current structure and a comprehensive plan for reorganization, including integration with Go and C backends.

 ## Current Rust Implementations